ranierelm/consumo_api/README.md

 I used:

-State management with [ValueNotifier].
+- State management with [ValueNotifier].
-[HTTP] package to make the API call.
+- [HTTP] package to make the API call.
+- Api used in the project [DummyJSON].